-- c.
-Lien or Other Security Interests.
-Any other form of security, including a lien or other security interests in real property, which the City Engineer and the City Attorney may, in their discretion, allow; provided, they determine that it is equivalent to the foregoing forms of security in terms of security and liquidity.
-Any written contract or document creating security interests shall be recorded in the Office of the County Recorder.
-From the time of recordation, a lien shall attach to the real property described therein, which shall have the priority of a judgment lien in the amounts specified. - 2.
-Required Security Amounts.
-The subdivider shall provide as security to the City: - a.
+- a.
 Performance and Guarantee.
-An amount determined by the City Engineer equal to 100 percent of the total estimated cost of the improvement to be performed, including costs and fees incurred by the City.
-The estimated cost of improvement shall include a 10 percent contingency and a 10 percent increase for projected inflation computed to the estimated midpoint of construction; and - b.
+The subdivider or developer shall provide an amount determined by the City Engineer, up to 100 percent of the total estimated cost of the improvement to be performed, including costs and fees incurred by the City.
+The estimated cost of improvement shall include a 10 percent contingency and a 10 percent increase for projected inflation computed to the estimated mid-point of construction; and - b.
 Payment.
-An amount determined by the City Engineer equal to 100 percent of the total estimated cost of the improvement to be performed, excluding grading and monumentation. - 3.
+The subdivider or developer shall provide an amount determined by the City Engineer, up to 100 percent of the total estimated cost of the improvement to be performed, excluding grading and monumentation. - 3.
 Release of Improvement Security.
 Improvement security may be released upon the final completion and acceptance of the act or work by the City Engineer; provided, however, such release shall not apply to the amount of security deemed necessary by the City Engineer for the guarantee and warranty period, nor to costs and reasonable expense fees, including reasonable attorney's fees incurred by the City in enforcing any improvement agreement.
-The subdivider shall not be entitled to any reduction in security, except pursuant to Paragraph I.4 (Partial Release of Improvement Security), below, until all improvements have been completed to the satisfaction of, and have been accepted by, the City Engineer. - 4.
-Partial Release of Improvement Security.
+The subdivider or developer shall not be entitled to any reduction in security, except pursuant to Paragraph 4 (Partial Release of Improvement Security), below, until all improvements have been completed to the satisfaction of, and have been accepted by, the City Engineer.

+- 4. Partial Release of Improvement Security.
 A partial release of performance security may be requested in writing from the Engineering Department.
-The portion of the performance security, in conjunction with acceptance of the satisfactory completion of a part of the improvements as the work progresses, may be released upon the approval of the City Engineer, subject to the following: - a.
-No release shall be considered until at least 50 percent of the improvements are completed and accepted by the City; - b.
-No release shall be for an amount less than 10 percent of the original total improvement security given for performance and guarantee; - c.
-The substitute security (or the remaining security) shall not be less than 150 percent of the revised estimated construction cost for the remaining required improvements; - d.
+The portion of the performance security, in conjunction with the satisfactory completion of a part of the improvements as the work progresses, may be released upon the approval of the City Engineer, subject to the following: - a.
+No release shall be considered until at least 50 percent of the improvements are completed; - b.
+No release shall be considered for an amount less than 10 percent of the original total improvement security given for performance and guarantee; - c.
+An amount of up to 200 percent of the revised estimated construction cost for the remaining required improvements shall be required for the substitute security (or the remaining security); - d.
 The City Engineer is responsible for reviewing all applications and shall determine the amount of substitute security required in accordance with Subparagraph I.4.c, above; and - e.
 The original performance security may be released only upon receiving the proper substitute security, which has been determined acceptable by the City Attorney and the City Engineer.